orcakataanonimyzer/74d9bb54-df04-11e9-a6f0-8e0b6a968b0c/README.md

 ### Usage

-To view the nightly rate of a family pass A, B, or C to console.log(nightlyRate()) on line 24 of index.js run
+To view the nightly rate of a family pass A, B, or C to console.log(nightlyRate()) on line 24 of index.js run:

 \$ npm node index.js